-- 4. Notification of applicant.
-The Agency shall inform the applicant in writing within 30 days following the submission of the application(s) that: - a.
-The application is complete and has been accepted for filing; or - b.
-The application is incomplete and that additional information, specified in the written notice, shall be provided by the applicant. - 5.
+- iii.
+If the applicant requests incentives or concessions or waivers or reductions of development standards, whether the applicant has provided adequate information for the County to make a determination as to those incentives, concessions, waivers or reductions of development standards. - 5.
 Expiration of application.
-If the information required by the Agency, for completeness review, is not submitted within the time limits listed below, the discretionary permit application shall expire unless the applicant requests an extension prior to the expiration date, and the Director grants the extension. - a.
+If the information required by the Agency, for completeness review, is not submitted within the time limits listed below, the discretionary permit or accessory dwelling unit permit application shall expire unless the applicant requests an extension prior to the expiration date, and the Director grants the extension. - a.
 General time limit.
-An incomplete discretionary permit application shall expire 30 days following the date the Agency provides written notice that the application is incomplete, unless the Director grants extensions, not to exceed one year.
+An incomplete discretionary permit or accessory dwelling unit permit application shall expire 30 days following the date the Agency provides written notice that the application is incomplete, unless the Director grants extensions, not to exceed one year.
 This time limit shall not apply to Section 22.40.050.B.5.b (Initial Application Review for Discretionary Permits Enforcement cases) below. - b.
 Enforcement cases.
 An incomplete discretionary permit application, submitted to resolve a code enforcement matter, shall expire 30 days following the date the Agency provides written notice that the application is incomplete, unless the Director grants extensions not to exceed a total of 90 days.
-See Chapter 22.122 (Enforcement of Development Code Provisions) for further information.

-- 6. Time extension request.
+See Chapter 22.122 (Enforcement of Development Code Provisions) for further information. - 6.
+Time extension request.
 The applicant may request additional time to submit the information required by the Agency to determine completeness of the application.
 The applicant shall request an extension, in writing to the Director, prior to the expiration of the time limit for completeness, as stated in Section 22.40.050.B.5 (Initial Application Review Expiration of application), above. - 7.
 Resubmittal after expiration of application.
-In the event that a discretionary permit application expires, the applicant may submit a new application, and all required fees, to the Agency in compliance with this Development Code, and the application review process will begin again. - 8.
-Appeal of determination.
-The applicant and others may file an appeal of the Agency's completeness determination, in compliance with Chapter 22.114 (Appeals). - 9.
-Summary Denial.
-In those instances where a discretionary application is subject to environmental review, but is not consistent with the mandatory findings for approval, a summary denial of the project may be issued before conducting environmental review. - 10.
+In the event that a discretionary permit or accessory dwelling unit permit application expires, the applicant may submit a new application, and all required fees, to the Agency in compliance with this Development Code, and the application review process will begin again. - 8.
+Summary denial.
+In those instances where a discretionary application is subject to environmental review, but is not consistent with the mandatory findings for approval, a summary denial of the project may be issued before conducting environmental review. - 9.
 Additional information required for environmental review.
 After a discretionary permit application has been determined to be complete, the Agency may require the applicant to submit additional information necessary to conduct environmental review of the project, in compliance with Section 22.40.060 (Environmental Review), below.